beddinao/ft_nmap/README.md

 --interface    name of the interface to use
                default: enp0s3
-               mandatory if this interface is not present/active
+               mandatory if this interface is not present/active --source       source ip address to use
+               this options disables looking up an interface address responses from target will come to this one
 ```
 ## example output
 ```